Back to The Church in Exile

 It begins with God.

-The Apostles did not engineer Pentecost; they prepared for it.
-The cannot engineer 's restoration; they must pray for it.
+The Apostles did not engineer Pentecost.
+They prepared for it.
+The cannot engineer 's restoration either.
+It must pray, suffer, wait, and obey.
 The wind comes from heaven, not from the world.

-"And there appeared to them parted tongues as of fire, and it sat upon every one of them" (Acts 2:3).
+Acts says: "And there appeared to them parted tongues as of fire, and it sat upon every one of them."

 Fire purifies.
 Fire strengthens.
 Fire enlightens.
 Fire consumes what is weak.
 Fire transforms what it touches.

-The Holy Ghost does not merely console the ; He recreates them.
+The Holy Ghost does not merely console the .
+He recreates it.

 At Pentecost, the Apostles became: